131072/StudentVIEW/README.md

 # StudentVIEW
 ### Try it out at http://skyrisbactera.com/studentview
-#### An unofficial client for StudentVUE, because I was disatisifed with the GUI and user experience.
+#### A universal (not yet) client-side grade viewer, because I was disatisifed with the GUI and user experience.
+#### If your school is not supported by StudentVIEW, I would hope that you would contact me at davis.davalos.delosh@gmail.com so I can add support for your school's grading system.

+## Features
+* Progressive Web App
+* Follows Material Design Standards

 ## Build instructions